 Transport is a small contributor to emissions.
 For most food products, it accounts for less than 10%, and it’s much smaller for the largest GHG emitters.
 In beef from beef herds, it’s 0.5%.

 Not just transport, but all processes in the supply chain after the food left the farm – processing, transport, retail and packaging – mostly account for a small share of emissions.

 This data shows that this is the case when we look at individual food products.
-But studies also shows that this holds true for actual diets; here we show the results of a study which looked at the footprint of diets across the EU.
-Food transport was responsible for only 6% of emissions, whilst dairy, meat and eggs accounted for 83%.5
+But studies also shows that this holds true for actual diets; for example, researcher Vilma Sandström and colleagues studied the footprint of diets across the EU.
+Food transport was responsible for only 6% of emissions, whilst dairy, meat and eggs accounted for 83%.4

 Eating local beef or lamb has many times the carbon footprint of most other foods.
 Whether they are grown locally or shipped from the other side of the world matters very little for total emissions.